kazshinohara/grpc-client-lb-demo/README.md

 ```

 You will see the requests (Unary gRPC) from client to server have been load-balanced like below.
-The server has 3 replicas, and each request went to ene of them in Round Robin manner.
+The server has 3 replicas and each request went to one of them in Round Robin manner.
 ```shell
 kubectl logs hostinfo-client-5685c4946b-wcbmq
 2021/06/23 07:56:40 hostinfo-server-6589b974dd-4828c